HP leads as India's hardcopy peripherals market logs best quarter: IDC

-New Delhi, May 19 (IANS) HP Inc (excluding Samsung) maintained its leadership in the overall hardcopy peripherals (HCP) market with a share of 34.1 per cent and a growth in shipment of 39.6 per cent (on-year), as the overall HCP market recorded its best Q1 in terms of unit shipment, posting 38.5 per cent growth (YoY), a new IDC report showed on Wednesday.
+New Delhi: HP Inc (excluding Samsung) maintained its leadership in the overall hardcopy peripherals (HCP) market with a share of 34.1 per cent and a growth in shipment of 39.6 per cent (on-year), as the overall HCP market recorded its best Q1 in terms of unit shipment, posting 38.5 per cent growth (YoY), a new IDC report showed on Wednesday.

 The growth was primarily led by the inkjet segment, wherein HP grew by 109.4 per cent (YoY).
 However, its market share dropped to 22.7 per cent as it occupied the third position in the inkjet market, according to latest data released by the IDC.